The Reality of American Violence

 In fact, the reality is much more complicated.
 Let’s start with the observation that, in 2017, the United States’ non-firearm homicide rate was about double the total homicide rates (including firearm homicides) of most European Union countries.
-In other words, even if we completely remove America’s gun violence from the equation — an utterly unrealistic hypothetical, no matter what gun policies the U.S. adopts — we see the United States is still significantly more violent than Europe.
+In other words, even if we completely remove America’s gun violence from the equation — an utterly unrealistic hypothetical, no matter what gun policies the U.S. might adopt — we see the United States is still significantly more violent than Europe.
 The United States’ gun violence is a symptom of underlying sociological factors that drive other forms of violence as well — guns and permissive gun policy are not themselves an independent “cause” of violence.
-The fact that American criminals clearly prefer guns over other weapons, and are able to get them, should not be mistaken for the notion that guns, of their own accord, somehow “beget” criminals.
+The fact that American criminals clearly prefer guns over other weapons (and are able to get them) should not be mistaken for the notion that guns, of their own accord, somehow “beget” criminal violence.

-So it’s probably fair to say that, compared to Europe, the United States does have a violence problem — but this violence problem is clearly not reducible to “guns” or “gun control.”
+It’s probably fair to say that, compared to Europe, the United States does have a violence problem — but this violence problem is obviously not reducible to “guns” or “gun control.”

-That observation does not eliminate the possibility that gun control could at least help to ameliorate violence in the United States.
+That observation does not eliminate the possibility that gun control could help to significantly ameliorate violence in the United States.
 However, elsewhere in this piece, we’ll see that there’s little reason to think that’s the case.

 2. The United States is violent compared to Europe — but, by our own historical standards, we’re actually very peaceful, and we’re continuing to become more peaceful.

 It’s intellectually lazy to seize upon “guns” to explain the United States’ relative violence.
-On the other hand, effectively accounting for all of the sociological differences between the U.S. and other countries that could explain the disparate rates of violence that we observe is extremely difficult.
+On the other hand, effectively accounting for all of the sociological differences between the U.S. and other countries that could explain the disparate observed rates of violence is extremely difficult.

 Fortunately, other countries are not the only possible basis of comparison.
 We can also compare the United States to itself at different periods in time.
 In doing so, we can control for many observed and unobserved variables.
 Such an analysis paints an interesting picture of the relationship between firearms and violence in the United States.